Dynious/RefinedRelocation/README.md

 `6.` Open a command line in your ForgeGradle folder and execute `gradlew build` or `gradlew.bat build` if using Windows.
 	* Note: If you have [Gradle](http://www.gradle.org/) installed, use `gradle` instead.

-`7.` Find your fresh copy of Block Extenders in `mcdev/build/libs`!
+`7.` Find your fresh copy of Refined Relocation in `mcdev/build/libs`!

 ###Contributing
 ####Submitting a Pull Request